tpan6/VolunteerHub/README.md

 For questions or feedback about this project:
 - GitHub Issues: [Create an issue](https://github.com/yourusername/volunteer-hub/issues)
-- Email: contact@volunteerhub.org
+- Email: volunteerhub6@gmail.com

 ## 🙏 Acknowledgments

-- Congressional App Challenge for the inspiration
+- Congressional App Challenge for this Constest
 - Unsplash for placeholder images
-- Leaflet.js for mapping functionality
+- Google for mapping functionality
 - Flask community for excellent documentation

 ---

-**Built with ❤️ for the Congressional App Challenge 2025**
+**Built for the Congressional App Challenge 2025**
 # VolunteerHub